ofreyes2/DividendTracker/README.md

 - MACD charts powered by Victory Native
 - All market data displayed with 15-minute delay disclaimer
 - Calendar date picker for precise ex-dividend date filtering
+- Search functionality for quick stock lookup by symbol or company name

 ---